uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 $ mvn clean spring-boot:run
 ```

+Your config server will be running locally once you see a "Started ConfigServerApplication..." message.
+You
+will not be returned to a command prompt and must leave this window open.

-5) Confirm the config-server is working properly.
+5) Confirm the config-server is working properly by displaying the default configuration information.
+Open a new terminal
+window and execute the following curl statement:

 ```bash
 $ curl -i http://localhost:8888/greeting-config/default